) beat the Zacks Consensus Estimate for both earnings and

 company is witnessing reduced sales incentives in some of its

-revenues in the second quarter, lower than 10.7% in the
+revenues in the third quarter, lower than 9.2% in the prior-year

-buying early stage raw lands.
-The company has enough land to
+year over year.
+The company has enough land to satisfy deliveries

 Margins Go Up